pstolarz/OneWireNg/README.md

 ## Overdrive mode

+When configured with `CONFIG_OVERDRIVE_ENABLED` the library supports 1-wire overdrive mode.
 The mode requires very strict and short timings while bit-banging data on the 1-wire bus, therefore is vulnerable for any inaccuracies.

 The mode is confirmed to work on the following platforms and CPU frequencies: